 The performance of a particular method for a given dataset and training data configuration is computed as OPCSB, being set to 0 in case of missing results.
 The overall performance of a particular method is obtained by averaging its performance over all the 13 included datasets and all the 6 specified training data configurations.
 The overall performance of individual competing methods then yields the final ranking.

-Ten best-performing, primary track competitors will be invited to participate in the summarizing challenge manuscript that will be published in a top-tier journal.
+All nine primary track competitors have been invited to participate in the summarizing challenge manuscript that is being finilized and will be submitted to a top-tier journal shortly.

-The pre-registrants who do not pass the primary track qualification criteria or are not interested in the primary track scope can compete over 2D+t and 3D+t datasets of their choice.
-An expected secondary track submission then consists of one result per dataset, with the possibility of using more than one method and without any limitations on the training data configurations used.
+The pre-registrants who did not pass the primary track qualification criteria or were not interested in the primary track scope could compete over 2D+t and 3D+t datasets of their choice.
+An expected secondary track submission then consisted of one result per dataset, with the possibility of using more than one method and without any limitations on the training data configurations used.

 No, a primary track competitor can submit any subset of the results expected.
 However, every missing piece of results contributes 0 to the overall performance of a particular method, and thus affects its final ranking.